Optimization of conveyance of quantum particles by moving potential well: Model and method

 It is rewritten in the original frame as

 where we use the fact $x_0(0)=0$.

-Another definition of the survival probability is given in the original frame as an overlap between $|\Psi(t)\rangle$ and the wavefunction given by the initial state $|\Psi(0)\rangle$ shifted to the current position of the potential-well:
+Another definition of the survival probability is given in the original frame as an overlap between $|\Psi(t)\rangle$ and the wave function given by the initial state $|\Psi(0)\rangle$ shifted to the current position of the potential well:

-These two definitions of the survival probabilities are different in general.
-This difference is due to the difference in the momentum transformation at time $t$ and the initial time.
+These two definitions of the survival probabilities are different, in general.
+This difference comes from the difference in the momentum transformation at time $t$ and the initial time.
 A sufficient condition for $p(t)=P(t)$ is that $U_2(0) U_2^{\dagger}(t)=1$, which derives $\dot{x}_0(t) = \dot{x}_0(0)$.
-For the case of constant velocity sweep, the acceleration is done by a delta function-like fashion and we need to take care of the definition of the wavefunction at $t=0$ carefully, which will be discussed in Appendix \ref{Appendix-jumpt0}.
-In the study of uniform-acceleration process investigated in Sec.~\ref{sec:constant-a}, we have $p(t)\neq P(t)$ except $t=0$.
-In the conveyance protocols considered in Sec.~\ref{sec:convayance-survival}, we have $p(\tau) = P(\tau)$ at the final point of conveyance because the velocities at the initial and the final are set to be zero ($\dot{x}_0(\tau) = \dot{x}_0(0)=0$).
-In the present paper, we analyze the problem in the moving frame and mainly use $p(t)$ as the survival probability.
+For the case of constant velocity sweep, the acceleration is done by a delta functionlike fashion and we need to take care of the definition of the wave function at $t=0$ carefully, which will be discussed in Appendix \ref{Appendix-jumpt0}.
+In the study of the uniform-acceleration process which will be investigated in Sec.~\ref{sec:constant-a}, we have $p(t)\neq P(t)$ except $t=0$.
+In the conveyance protocols which will be considered in Sec.~\ref{sec:convayance-survival}, we have $p(\tau) = P(\tau)$ at the final point of conveyance because the velocities at the initial and final times are set to be zero ($\dot{x}_0(\tau) = \dot{x}_0(0)=0$).
+In the present paper, we analyze the problem in the moving frame and mainly use $p(t)$ for the survival probability.